ookamitai/scramble/README.md

-# Scramble - A terminal display API for Rust
+# Scramble: A terminal display API for Rust

 ## Getting Started